-Risk is inherent in the QNB Group's activities but it is managed through a process of established mechanisms that identify, assess, monitor and control those risks.
-The success of the QNB Group's risk management framework is focused largely on encouraging pre-determined roles and responsibilities from the Board of Directors and Group Risk Committee level, down to the various executive managers, senior managers and individual employees.
-This process of risk management is critical to the QNB Group's continuing profitability and each individual within the QNB Group is accountable for the risk exposures relating to his or her responsibilities.
+Risk is inherent in the QNB Group's activities, but it is managed through a process of established mechanisms that identify, assess, monitor and control those risks.
+The success of the QNB Group's risk management framework is focused largely on encouraging pre-determined roles and responsibilities from the Board of Directors and Group Board Risk Committee level, down to the various executive managers, senior managers and individual employees.
+This process of risk management is critical to the QNB Group's continuing profitability, and each individual within the QNB Group is accountable for the risk exposures relating to his or her responsibilities.

-Several new systems have been enhanced, such as the new risk adjusted return on capital ("RAROC") methodology (based on the Basel foundation internal rating based approach) and the new Corporate Rating and Portfolio Management and Moody's Risk rating systems.
-These rating systems provide an improved ability to assess corporate credit and are evolving into sophisticated risk budgeting processes providing the Risk Committee and the Board of Directors with greater ability to control risk appetite, capital allocations and active monitoring of strategic targets.
+The Bank uses a risk adjusted return on capital ("RAROC") methodology (based on the Basel foundation's internal rating based approach) alongside Moody's Risk rating and portfolio management systems to provide an improved ability to assess corporate credits.
+These tools and techniques are evolving into sophisticated risk budgeting processes providing the Risk Committee and the Board of Directors with greater ability to control risk appetite, capital allocations and active monitoring of strategic targets.

 In addition, delegation authorities and other parts of the credit and risk policies were upgraded, and the regulatory risk management approach was reviewed, particularly in the context of Basel III "Liquidity Risk Ratios".
+The Bank has also implemented a leading asset-liability management ("ALM") and liquidity management solution to help optimise the management of the balance sheet and ensure risk monitoring and controls are of the highest standards.